-Montane, as a brand, focuses on certain design principles with a goal of achieving as light of a weight as possible, but without compromising on durability and quality of materials.
+Montane, as a brand, focuses on certain design principles with a goal of achieving as the light of a weight as possible, but without compromising on durability and quality of materials.

-As far as design goes majority of their products are fairly minimalist and basic, meaning they work exactly how they should and don’t include any of the bells and whistles that only add bulk or make the item trickier to use effectively.
+As far as design goes the majority of their products are fairly minimalist and basic, meaning they work exactly how they should and don’t include any of the bells and whistles that only add bulk or make the item trickier to use effectively.
 The brand aims to use the highest quality materials that will last in quite extreme environments and with heavy use.

 While Montane primarily focuses on lightweight, breathable clothing, they do have a selection of very impressive bags and packs.

 The Montane line of packs consists of backpacks as well as rucksacks, in order to meet all needs.
 Many US outdoor gear companies focus solely on backpacks, despite rucksacks or duffle bags being quite useful under certain circumstances.

 One example of an excellent rucksack/duffle bag is the MONTANE Transition 100 Litre H2O Kit Bag - SS17 - One - Grey– an impeccably designed, versatile pack with a useful hybrid feature.

 The Transition 100 is labeled as a “rugged and versatile holdall”, and this is completely accurate.
 This rucksack is a bit of a hybrid – allowing for regular duffel carry via grab handles as well as a traditional backpack carries with included shoulder straps.
 It is designed to protect and transfer clothing, equipment, and any necessary gear for the task at hand.

 The Transition 100 is designed with expeditions and traveling in mind, being equally useful for both activities.
 Montane also recently updated this model with some new features to even further improve the bag’s capabilities.